pavVvka/QAStepik_Final_Project/README.md

     ---------------------
     * test_user_can_add_product_to_basket
       - Test uses "def Setup" for test Class group: to create new user>login>check if it is loginned
-      - Opens Product Page>keep stored Price and Name of Product for fucher check
+      - Opens Product Page>keep stored Price and Name of Product for future check
       - Activate P.O. method: No message about adding Product to cart should be at Product Page (negative test)
       - Activate P.O. method: Adding Product to Cart
       - Activate P.O. method: Asserts that Add to Cart message presents (pozitive test)